-Necrotizing fasciitis (NF) is a bacterial infection of the skin, commonly occurring when bacteria pass into the body through an open cut, scrape, burn wound or other puncture wound.
+Necrotizing Fasciitis is a bacterial infection of the skin, commonly occurring when bacteria pass into the body through an open cut, scrape, burn wound or other puncture wound.

-Patients with NF may complain of swelling and muscle soreness at the site of the infectious process.
-The skin is generally warm to the touch and red or purple in color.
-As the disease progresses, it may be accompanied by blisters, ulcers or blackening of the skin.
-NF is a medical emergency and should be treated in an urgent manner as the bacteria quickly spreads through connective tissue, and can lead to amputations or death within a narrow window of time.
-Aggressive surgical debridement, coupled with systemic antimicrobials and hyperbaric oxygen, is often required to prevent the infection from continuing to spread and potentially result in significant morbidity and mortality.
+Patients with Necrotizing Fasciitis may complain of swelling and muscle soreness at the site of the infectious process.
+In addition, the skin is generally warm to the touch and red or purple.
+Consequently, it may cause blisters, ulcers or blackening of the skin.
+Necrotizing Fasciitis is a medical emergency requiring urgent treatment as the bacteria quickly spreads through connective tissue and can lead to amputations or death within a narrow window of time.
+Aggressive surgical debridement, coupled with systemic antimicrobials and hyperbaric oxygen, is often required to prevent the infection from spreading.

 In recent years, wound care has shifted to focus on the healing benefits of wounds in moist conditions.
 This method has been in place for decades at burn centers.
 Additionally, One of the essential tools in a moist healing environment is effective dressings.
 Bacteria can pass through 64 layers of moist gauze.
 As a result, the ideal dressing should remove excess seepage, allow high humidity and gaseous exchange, protect against secondary infection, and cause no trauma upon removal.
 One of the top dressings used today is silver-infused.
 Moreover, these dressings are effective against a broad range of germs.